The foliated Lefschetz hyperplane theorem: Ingredients of the proof

 We let $\nabla^\cF$ denote the component of $\nabla$ tangential to $\cF$.
 After choosing an almost complex structure $J$ compatible with $\w$, the tangential connection can be further decomposed into its complex linear and antilinear parts, yielding $\nabla^\cF = \partial + \bar\partial$.

 According to \cite{IM04a}, Corollary 1.2, upon choosing the almost complex structure $J$, it is possible to construct a family $s_k: M \to \cL^k$ of sections of the $k$-th tensor powers of $\cL$, for $k$ large enough, such that $W_k:=s_k^{-1}(0)$ are closed, 2-calibrated submanifolds of codimension two.
-We call these $W_k$ \emph{Donaldson-type} submanifolds. \\

-To state conditions that are required for the sequence $s_k$, we need to fix a metric $g$ on $M$ which over the leaves satisfies $g=\w(\cdot,J\cdot)$.
+To state the conditions that are required for the sequence $s_k$, we fix a metric $g$ on $M$ which over the leaves satisfies $g=\w(\cdot,J\cdot)$.
 Further, we define a family of scaled metrics $g_k = kg$. \begin{definition} \begin{enumerate} \item A sequence of sections $s_k: M \to \cL^k$ is said to be approximately holomorphic if there is a universal constant $C > 0$ such that:

 for $k$ large enough.